cucapra/hyacinth/README.md

-SSA-Spatial Compiler
+SSAC Compiler
 =====

 Note: this project is under active development, and this documentation may not be fully up-to-date.

 -----

 This is a compiler that partitions programs in a simple Static-Single Assignment (SSA) form across a spatial architecture of cores, minimizing the estimated idealized cycle count.
-It is currently under development to take in a small subset of LLVM.
+It is currently under development to take in a and emit a subset of LLVM.

 Installing Dependencies
 ------